ChanSuri/GymGenius/Temperature_optimization_and_energy_efficiency/README.md

     }
   }
   \```
-- The state can be ON/OFF/AUTOMATIC and the mode can be cool/heat/None (None is used when OFF or AUTOMATIC)
+- The state can be ON/OFF/AUTO and the mode can be cool/heat/None (None is used when OFF or AUTO)

 ### Published Topics
 - **HVAC Control (`gym/hvac/control/{room_name}`)**: